Mod-Sim/Image-Bot/README.md

     5. Exit settings
 6. Right-click on your server from the left and click "Copy ID."
 This will be the `guildId` later.

+### Making a Custom Google Search Engine
+As Google no longer allows direct APIs for Search, you will need to create your own [Programmable Search Engine](https://developers.google.com/custom-search/) and create an API to make use of it.
+1. Login to the [Programmable Search Engine Control Panel](https://programmablesearchengine.google.com/) and create a new search engine.
+2. Give your search engine a name, and select `Search the entire`.
+Be sure to turn on `Image search` and (optionally, but recommended) `SafeSearch`.
+3. Once created, make a note of the Search engine ID.
+This will be `cx` later.

+The next step is to generate an API key for your search engine.
+1. Visit [this page](https://developers.google.com/custom-search/v1/overview#api_key) and click blue button that says **Get a Key**.
+2. In the menu that appears, click **+ Create a new project** and enter a project name (ex.
+Discord Image Search Bot).
+Then click **Next**.
+3. Your API key will be displayed.
+Make a note of this, as it will be `auth` later.

 ### Getting set up
 1. Clone the repository
-2. Create a new file called  `.env` in the root of the repository and enter the following from the Discord Developer Portal:
+2. Create a new file called  `.env` in the root of the repository and enter the following fields you took note of earlier.
+You can also retrieve them from the [Discord Developer Portal](https://discord.com/developers/), [Programmable Search Engine Control Panel](https://programmablesearchengine.google.com/), and [Google Cloud API Manager](https://console.cloud.google.com/apis).
     ```
     CLIENT_ID=<clientId>
     GUILD_ID=<guildId>
-    TOkEN=<token>
+    TOKEN=<token>
+    GG_API_KEY=<auth>
+    GG_CX=<cx>
     ```
     _Note: these keys should be from your development bot/application and server.
 Your production keys should be added as repository secrets by following the steps in [**Deploying your Commands**](#deploying-your-commands) below._
 3. If it is not already there, create a new file called `.gitignore` and include: